Ricky Seals-Jones Player Prop Bets for NFL Week 8 | Washington vs. Denver 10/31/2021

 Matchup vs. Denver

-- Seals-Jones' six receiving yards per game in his four matchups against the Broncos are 32.5 fewer than his over/under for Sunday's game.
+- Seals-Jones is averaging six receiving yards per game in four career matchups against the Broncos, 32.5 fewer than his receiving yards prop bet over/under for Sunday's game (38.5).

-- The Broncos are giving up 236.3 passing yards per game this season, the NFL's eighth-ranked pass defense.
+- The 236.3 yards per game the Broncos are conceding through the air makes them the NFL's eighth-ranked pass defense.

-- The Broncos' defense is seventh in the league, giving up 1.1 passing touchdowns per game.
+- The Broncos have conceded eight passing TDs this year (1.1 per game), ranking them seventh among NFL defenses.

 Recent Performances